-If you need to lower your blood pressure, one of the best things you can do to reduce stress is learn how to manipulate sympathetic nervous system activity with techniques to calm your system, defuse emotional anxiety and promote optimal physical and mental balance.
+To lower your blood pressure naturally, one of the best things you can do to reduce stress is learn how to manipulate sympathetic nervous system activity with techniques to calm your system, defuse emotional anxiety and promote optimal physical and mental balance.
 The following mind-body methods, which I practice myself and recommend to all my patients, are ideal for lowering high blood pressure over the long term.

 Recognize Your Triggers